About the Author — Dr. Gary Wetzel

 What I am is the editor of WORSHIPPING WITH GOD’S WORD.
 For what I have done is to take what God has produced and to edit its contents into a resource that enables pastors and other worship leaders to be able to find the best scriptures from the Bible that they want to put into their worship services for the purposes that they want them to accomplish.

-God in his providence did not tell me from the beginning that I was to produce WORSHIPPING WITH GOD’S WORD for Him.
-If He had and told me that it would take me over 34 years and many thousands of hours to produce it and the 14,630 selections of scripture in it, I would have said, “Please Lord, not me!”
-Instead, it simply began in January of 1983 when I started making note of scriptures that I thought would be good to use in worship services as I was reading the Bible.
+God in his providence did not tell me in the beginning that I was to produce WORSHIPPING WITH GOD’S WORD for Him.
+If He had and told me that it would take me over 34 years and many thousands of hours to produce it and the 14,638 selections of scripture in it, I would have said, “Please Lord, not me!”
+Instead, it simply began in January of 1983 when I started writing down scriptures from the Bible that I thought would be good to use in worship services as I was reading through it.
 As a pastor, I next began to do this in a more organized manner.
 This led into my doing a comprehensive search of the Bible so that by 1996 I had collected the scriptures which would become the basis for “Scriptures for 17 Aspects of a Worship Service.”
 I would continue to work on it and improve it through doing eight revisions of its contents over the years.
 In 2008, “Scriptures on Our Freedom in Worshipping the Lord” was produced.
 Since most of the 17 aspects in “Scriptures for 17 Aspects of a Worship Service” contained over 150 selections of scripture in them and five aspects contained over 500 selections, I produced shorter versions of some of the best scriptures for each of the 17 aspects in 2009.

 Currently, my wife and I lead two Bible studies each week in our home for the residents of The Fairways adult community that we live in.
 I also do substitute preaching and the leading of worship services for churches.
 And, very importantly, I look over and evaluate all of the suggestions that are emailed to me of how to improve this reference work in order to determine which ones will be put into it as the purpose of WORSHIPPING WITH GOD’S WORD is to be an ever-improving resource for the use of God’s universal Church around the world.